Visualize and analyze tables

 Save your view

-Tables you interact with in the run workspace, project workspace, or a report will automatically save their view state.
-If you apply any table operations then close your browser, the table will retain the last viewed configuration when you next navigate to the table.
+Tables you interact with in the run workspace, project workspace, or a report automatically saves their view state.
+If you apply any table operations then close your browser, the table retains the last viewed configuration when you next navigate to the table.

 To save a table from a workspace in a particular state, export it to a W&B Report.
 To export a table to report: